martinmdl/api-web-scraper/readme.md

 - ~~scrape with Puppeteer~~
 - ~~clean description using JS regex~~
 - ~~run an endpoint with Express~~
-- use URLs from the given script (POST?)
+- use URLs from the given script
 - avoid fetching identical URLs by using a cache
 - graphic the word-cloud
 - enable product sets inputs